apache/metron/metron-stellar/stellar-common/README.md

 [Stellar]>>>
 ```

+#### `%validate_configured_expressions`

+Attempts to validate deployed Stellar expressions by ensuring they compile.
+This is useful when expressions may have been valid when deployed, but may have been invalidated by a language change after that.

 ### Advanced Usage

 To run the Stellar Shell directly from the Metron source code, run a command like the following.
 Ensure that Metron has already been built and installed with `mvn clean install -DskipTests`.